ProjectPythia/pythia-foundations/_sources/foundations/github/github-repos.md

 at any time, created and deleted as need dictates.
 Creating new repositories from existing ones, synchronizing them, and managing them are the topics of later sections.
-For now, it is only important to understand that or a GitHub-managed project, there is typically one "official" repository, often called the "upstream" repository, and it lives on GitHub.com.
+For now, it is only important to understand that for a GitHub-managed project, there is typically one "official" repository, often called the "upstream" repository, and it lives on GitHub.com.
 There may be any number of copies of the "official" repository, known as _forks_ (or _origins_, if it is owned by you),